szemod/DockerMonitor-DockerVersion/README.md

 - **Docker Host:**
   Access to a Docker host (local or remote) with valid SSH credentials for executing Docker commands.
 - **SSH Credentials:**
-  You must have valid SSH credentials (host, username, and password) to connect to your Docker host.
+  You must have valid SSH credentials (host, username, and password) to connect to your Docker hosts.

 ### Installation